 There are trailers for both movies, plus a commentary on Basement by David Del Valle and David DeCoteau, and a deleted scene from Door.

 And speaking of low-budget regional filmmaking, I’ve also just seen the first movie John Grissmer was involved with.
 He co-wrote and produced The Bride in 1973, four years before writing and directing Scalpel.
 It’s an odd work which doesn’t conform to viewer expectations.
-The long, idyllic title sequence follows a pair of lovers as they wander hand-in-hand across a sweeping, flowery meadow to the strains of a sappy song, eventually making their way to strange looking house perched on a wooded hillside.
+The long, idyllic title sequence follows a pair of lovers as they wander hand-in-hand across a sweeping, flowery meadow to the strains of a sappy song, eventually making their way to a strange looking house perched on a wooded hillside.

 This house has been built by the woman, Barbara (Robin Strasser), as a project (funded by her wealthy father) intended to give some meaning to her apparently empty life.
 The man she’s with, David (Arthur Roberts), works for her father and she’s in love with him and intends to marry him.
 He’s reluctant to approach her father about this because the old man, he says, doesn’t like him and only keeps him on at the company because he’s a profitable employee.
 What we can clearly see – but Barbara is oblivious of – is that there’s something shifty about him and the feelings he expresses for her seem pretty fake.